Skip to main content

 Academic

 A deep understanding of cognitive enhancement requires moving beyond superficial comparisons to examine the intricate biological systems at play.
-The brain’s capacity for thought, memory, and is not an isolated phenomenon; it is inextricably linked to the broader neuroendocrine network, where hormones, peptides, and neurotransmitters engage in a continuous, dynamic interplay.
+The brain’s capacity for thought, memory, and executive function is not an isolated phenomenon; it is inextricably linked to the broader neuroendocrine network, where hormones, peptides, and neurotransmitters engage in a continuous, dynamic interplay.
 This systems-biology perspective reveals how interventions, particularly peptide therapies, can influence cognition through fundamental biological recalibration.

 The Neuroendocrine Axis and Cognitive Regulation